History of the Golden State Warriors: 2014–15: First title in 40 years and first MVP in 55 years

-New records, 73-win season, and NBA Finals defeat
+2015–16: 73–9 record and NBA Finals defeat

 The Warriors began the 2015–16 season by winning their first 24 games, eclipsing the previous best start in NBA history, set by the 1993–94 Houston Rockets and the 1948–49 Washington Capitols at 15–0.
 The Warriors surpassed the 1969–70 New York Knicks for the best road start in NBA history at 14–0, which is also the joint-third longest road win streak.
 Their record-setting start ended when they were defeated by the Milwaukee Bucks on December 12, 2015.
 The Warriors broke a 131-year-old record of 20–0 set by the 1884 St. Louis Maroons baseball team, to claim the best start to a season in all of the major professional sports in America.
 Golden State also won 28 consecutive regular season games dating back to the 2014–15 season, eclipsing the 2012–13 Miami Heat for the second longest winning streak in NBA history.
 The team set an NBA record 54-straight regular season home game winning streak, which spanned from January 31, 2015, to March 29, 2016.
 The previous record of 44 was held by the 1995–96 Chicago Bulls team led by Michael Jordan.

 Stephen Curry, Draymond Green and Klay Thompson were all named to the All-Star Game, the first time the Warriors have had three All-Stars since 1976.
 Green broke the Golden State franchise record of nine triple-doubles in a season.
 Curry broke numerous three-point records during the season, including his own NBA record for made three-pointers in a season of 286; he finished the season with 402 three-pointers.
 He made a three-pointer in 151 consecutive games, which broke the NBA record of 127 set by Kyle Korver in 2014.
 On February 27, 2016, Curry also tied the NBA record of twelve three-pointers made in a single game, jointly holding it with Donyell Marshall and Kobe Bryant.
 On April 3, 2016, the Warriors won their 69th game of the season by defeating the Portland Trail Blazers at home, and became the fourth team in NBA history to reach 69 wins in a single season, joining the 1971–72 Los Angeles Lakers, 1995–96 Chicago Bulls and 1996–97 Chicago Bulls.